Categories: Anti-War Activism, Holidays, Religion, Social Injustice

 The Crucifix fell to the ground and police officers stomped it to pieces.
 Skaggs seized the opportunity to bolt down the block to Madison Avenue where he jumped into a taxi and escaped.
-He had anticipated such a problem, which is why he had built the replica, keeping the original sculpture in tact for perhaps another day.
+Having anticipated such a problem, he kept the original sculpture in tact for perhaps another day.

 - Crucifixion Announcement + Parks & Recreation Citation, April 1966